gierdo/gierdo.github.io/_posts/2023-12-16-llama-vim-igpu-amd.md

 > portability and added maintenance.

-Long story short, I dug a little deeper and tried to make GPU accelerated inference work on my t14s with its integrated AMD graphics card, which is a _AMD Ryzen 7 PRO 7840U w/ Radeon 780M Graphics_.
+Long story short, I dug a little deeper and tried to make GPU accelerated inference work on my t14s with its integrated AMD graphics card, an _AMD Ryzen 7 PRO 7840U w/ Radeon 780M Graphics_.

-The issue is, that iGPUs are not _officially_ supported by _ROCm_, which is AMD's software platform for GPU computing.
+The issue is that iGPUs are not _officially_ supported by _ROCm_, which is AMD's software platform for GPU computing.

-Long story short, it can work with a bit of bending, which [others](https://www.reddit.com/r/LocalLLaMA/comments/170tghx/guide_installing_rocmhip_for_llamacpp_on_linux/) also have found out.
+Long story short, it can work with a bit of bending and glue, which [others](https://www.reddit.com/r/LocalLLaMA/comments/170tghx/guide_installing_rocmhip_for_llamacpp_on_linux/) also have found out.
 I will gather results to put numbers on the feeling of "it should be better, right?" in a later article.